+Control Systems (ELEG 4303) 3

+Design Project (ELEG 4193) 3

 Engineering Elective 3 3

 Humanities 1 3

 Thermodynamics I (MCEG 3313) 3

 Total 17 16

-1 See appropriate alternatives or substitutions in "General Education Requirement: 2 Technical Elective must be a course from Computer Science, Engineering, Math Department.
-3 Engineering Elective must be a 3000 or 4000 level ELEG or MCEG course. approval of
+1See appropriate alternatives or substitutions in "General Education Requirements" on page 76.

+2Technical Elective must be a course from Engineering, Math or the Sciences excluding courses intended for Education Majors.
+All electives must have approval of Department.

+3Engineering Elective must be a 3000 or 4000 level Electrical Engineering course.